Effects of nuclear explosions: Other phenomena

 Gamma rays from the nuclear processes preceding the true explosion may be partially responsible for the following fireball, as they may superheat nearby air and/or other material.
 The vast majority of the energy that goes on to form the fireball is in the soft X-ray region of the electromagnetic spectrum, with these X-rays being produced by the inelastic collisions of the high-speed fission and fusion products.
 It is these reaction products and not the gamma rays which contain most of the energy of the nuclear reactions in the form of kinetic energy.
 This kinetic energy of the fission and fusion fragments is converted into internal and then radiation energy by approximately following the process of blackbody radiation emitting in the soft X-ray region.

 As a result of numerous inelastic collisions, part of the kinetic energy of the fission fragments is converted into internal and radiation energy.
-Some of the electrons are removed entirely from the atoms, thus causing ionization, others are raised to higher energy (or excited) states while still remaining attached to the nuclei.
+Some of the electrons are removed entirely from the atoms, thus causing ionization.
+Others are raised to higher energy (or excited) states while still remaining attached to the nuclei.
 Within an extremely short time, perhaps a hundredth of a microsecond or so, the weapon residues consist essentially of completely and partially stripped (ionized) atoms, many of the latter being in excited states, together with the corresponding free electrons.
 The system then immediately emits electromagnetic (thermal) radiation, the nature of which is determined by the temperature.
 Since this is of the order of 107 degrees, most of the energy emitted within a microsecond or so is in the soft X-ray region.
-Because temperature depends on the average internal energy/heat of the particles in a certain volume, internal energy or heat is due to kinetic energy.
+Because temperature depends on the average internal energy/heat of the particles in a certain volume, internal energy or heat is from kinetic energy.

-For an explosion in the atmosphere, the fireball quickly expands to maximum size, and then begins to cool as it rises like a balloon through buoyancy in the surrounding air.
-As it does so it takes on the flow pattern of a vortex ring with incandescent material in the vortex core as seen in certain photographs.
+For an explosion in the atmosphere, the fireball quickly expands to maximum size and then begins to cool as it rises like a balloon through buoyancy in the surrounding air.
+As it does so, it takes on the flow pattern of a vortex ring with incandescent material in the vortex core as seen in certain photographs.
 This effect is known as a mushroom cloud.
 Sand will fuse into glass if it is close enough to the nuclear fireball to be drawn into it, and is thus heated to the necessary temperatures to do so; this is known as trinitite.
 At the explosion of nuclear bombs lightning discharges sometimes occur.

 Smoke trails are often seen in photographs of nuclear explosions.
 These are not from the explosion; they are left by sounding rockets launched just prior to detonation.
 These trails allow observation of the blast's normally invisible shock wave in the moments following the explosion.